 A Secondary SEC Registration or Secondary License is a legal grant to corporations and partnerships to undertake and engage in business activities such as lending, selling of securities and investment contracts, and investment.

-Capital Market Participants Registry System will let the public check and verify the type of secondary license and certificate of registration that the company has online.
+Electronic Registry of Application for Market Participants (eRAMP) (formerly Capital Market Participants Registry System) will let the public check and verify the type of secondary license and certificate of registration that the company has online.
 Take note, not only companies but the public may also check the Registered Capital Market Participants.

 Now you know, so before you transact or invest in an investment offered by a company, it is good to check first if it really has the right to offer to the public.

 For more updates about

 Personal Development, Financial and Investment Education.
 Join and Subscribe to my Newsletter.

 Hi, I'm Ralph Gregore Masalihit!

 An RFP Graduate (Registered Financial Planner Institute - Philippines).

 A Personal Finance Advocate.
 An I.T. by Profession.
 An Investor.
 Business Minded.
 An Introvert.
 A Photography Enthusiast.
 A Travel and Personal Finance Blogger (Lakbay Diwa and Kuripot Pinoy).